SenaiAG/Prediction-in-transport-system/README.md

-Codes and datasets I will commit to this repository with descriptions and explanations.
+The code and datasets I will commit to this repository with descriptions and explanations.